A Framework for Large Scale Synthetic Graph Dataset Generation

-Once the structural and feature generators are fitted they are overlaid via an aligner.
-The aligner is a function that maps the generated set of features onto the generated graph structure $A(S, F) \rightarrow G(\mathcal{V}, \mathcal{E}, F_\mathcal{V}, F_\mathcal{E})$.
-A trivial aligner, could randomly assign features to the corresponding nodes and edges of the generated graph.
-Instead, we propose to train a function $R$ that matches the generated structure with the generated features, preserving some properties of the input graph $G$, e.g. for the recommender system use case, we may have an advertisement that is clicked by the majority of population and we want to preserve its generated features properties.
+Once the structural and feature generators are trained the final graph is created via an aligner.
+The aligner is a function that maps the generated set of features onto the generated graph structure $\mathcal{I}(S, F) \rightarrow G(\mathcal{V}, \mathcal{E}, F_\mathcal{V}, F_\mathcal{E})$.
+A trivial aligner could randomly assign features to the corresponding nodes and edges of the generated graph.
+Instead, we propose to train a function $R$ that matches the generated structure with the generated features, preserving some properties of the input graph $G$.
+For example, for a recommender system use case, we may have an advertisement that is clicked by the majority of the population and we want to preserve its features properties.

-Given real graph $G_{real}$ we extract a set of features from the corresponding structural information $F: S_{real} \rightarrow \Re^{d}$.
-These features correspond purely with the graph structure, such as node degree, node centrality, clustering coefficient, page rank.
-Subsequently, a predictor $R$ is trained to capture the correlation between the real graph structural features and the corresponding real feature set.
-For an edge $e_{(src, dst)}$ the predictor maps on to the features $x \in \Re^d$, that is, $R : F(S_{src}, S_{dst}) \rightarrow \Re^{dim(x)}$, where $src$ is the source node index, and $dst$ is the destination node index, and $S_{src}, S_{dst}$ are the corresponding structural features.
-We propose to choose $\texttt{XGBoost}$ \cite{} as our predictor $R$, for each feature $x_j$.
+Given the real graph $G_{real}$ we extract a set of features from the graph $F_S: V \rightarrow \Re^{d_{S}}$.
+These features correspond purely with the graph structure, such as node degree, node centrality, clustering coefficient, and page rank.
+More sophisticated features can also be considered such as using a GNN to obtain embeddings (refer to Section \ref{sec:aligncomparison}).
+Subsequently, a predictor $R$ is trained to capture the correlation between the graph structural features and the corresponding feature sets.
+For an edge $e_{(src, dst)}$ the predictor $R : \Re^{d_{S}} \times \Re^{d_{S}} \rightarrow \Re^{d_\mathcal{E}}$ maps it on to the feature $x=R(F_S(v_{src}), F_S(v_{dst}))$, where $src$ is the source node index, and $dst$ is the destination node index.
+We choose $\texttt{XGBoost}$ \cite{chen2016xgboost} as our predictor $R$, for each feature $x_j$.
+The series of $\texttt{XGBoost}$ models are trained to infer the features from structural information.
+For aligning the edges $e_{src, dst}$ both features of node $F_S(v_{src})$ and $F_S(v_{dst})$ are used as input to the model.
 The proposed aligner can be summarized as follows